 If you are thinking of a trekking holiday have a look at these trekking itineraries.
 Find out more information here about trekking in Bhutan, including when to go, what to bring, and what is provided for you.

-If you would like to attend a festival have a look at the festival dates for 2018.
+If you would like to attend a festival have a look at the festival dates for 2018 and 2019.
 The main festivals visited by tourists are Paro, Thimphu, Punakha, Ura and Bumthang Drup.
 There is no reason why you can’t go to one of the less commonly visited festivals, although you should be prepared to find yourself as much the centre of attention as the masked dancers in that case!
 If you let us know which festivals you are interested in visiting we can put together a suggested itinerary for you.
 Have a look at some sample itineraries for Punakha festival, Paro festival, Ura festival, Thimphu festival and Jamba Lhakhang festival (also known as Bumthang Drup).

 Or you can do it your way!